ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 ![Deployment pipeline]({{ site.url }}/assets/image/chef-cookbook-continuous-delivery/drawio-deployment-pipeline.png)

-The shapes highlighted in blue are the topic that will be covered in this post.
+The blue colored shapes are the topics that I will cover in this post.

 - Every application build
 - Every cookbook build